 Objective 1.4 To maintain vendor relationships to quickly enlist services for a deployment event.
 Description Assure the Association has contacts with vendors that can provide manual labor, security, and other services in the event of an incident Purpose To efficiently deploy to remote sites in order to provide the quickest and most effective service to policyholders.
 Participants General Manager, All Departments Action Plans Ensure contracts with security firms to provide 24/7 security for the deployment sites.
 Maintains relationships with rental car vendors.
-Maintains relationships with hotels/motels and other lodging options as primary or secondary options for housing, meals, and meeting spaces.
-Claims Explores options for basecamp sites and other housing, meals, and meeting space options that could serve as a primary alternative to hotels and motels for deployed staff.
+Maintains relationships with hotels/motels and other lodging options as primary or secondary options for housing Explores options for basecamp sites and other housing, meals, and meeting space options that could serve as a primary alternative to hotels and motels for deployed staff.
+Maintain contract with Agility for MCC units and access to Preparis.
 HR Maintains contracts with vendors to provide manual labor and greeters at the deployment site.
-Exhibits Additional Information TWIA understands that vendors relationships should account for the fact that vendors located on the coast and in close proximity to the coast may not be available if evacuations occur.
+Exhibits Site.
+Additional Information TWIA understands that vendors relationships should account for the fact that vendors located on the coast and in close proximity to the coast may not be available if evacuations occur.